The-Atul-Sharma/ecb-sac-final-app/README.md

 5. if you want to change something in css and javascripts make sure to run `gulp` in terminal and then change it.

 ##Licence
-Copyright (c) 2016, ECB SAC, MIT Licene.
+Copyright (c) 2016, ECB SAC, MIT Licence.